 Why offices are a key asset for performance ?

-Several studies highlight the link between office design and employee performance.
+Several studies are highlighting the link between office design and employee’s performance.

 YouGov the market research company conducted a study on behalf of Oktra, a London-based interior designer.
 This study consists in highlighting the correlation between employee performance/wellbeing and office aesthetics and layout.
 It was conducted with 2,000 British employees.